FOFIE2002/Krayon/README.md

-# Booking_App
+# Krayon

-## An application that will enable users book hotels and travel reservations
+## An application that will enable business owners and investors, collaborate, negotiate and make good profits from partnerships